 CDLSI has provided and will continue to provide employees with disabilities with individualized emergency response information when necessary, and as soon as practically possible.

 We will work alongside the affected worker to create the personalized workplace emergency plan.
 If they require assistance, we will seek out volunteers to help the worker in the event of an emergency.
-With the consent of the employee, the workplace emergency response information will be given to the designated volunteers.
+With the consent of the employee, workplace emergency response information will be given to the designated volunteers.